Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

   }
 \end{figure}

-Surface rendering of the results is based on plotting functions as implemented in Nilearn ~\cite{Abraham2014} and exclusively relies on the common library matplotlib to minimize dependencies.
+Surface rendering of the results draws from plotting functions as implemented in Nilearn ~\cite{Abraham2014} and exclusively relies on the common library matplotlib to minimize dependencies.
 The visualization applies sensible defaults but can flexibly be adapted to different views, colormaps and thresholds as well as shadowing using a sulcal depth map.

 #Conclusions